 The visual field area is derived from the isopter plot output of semiautomated kinetic perimetry.
 A baseline visual field area will be taken and subsequent measurements will be compared to the baseline.

-Time frame: Visual field area will be assessed at the baseline, week 4, week 8, week 12, week 16, week 20, week 24, and at the follow up at week 28.
+Time frame: Visual field area will be assessed at the baseline, week 4, week 8, and follow up at week 12.

-The percentage of the test group that demonstrates improvement when compared to the mean change in field of view area for the control group.
+The percentage of the subjects that demonstrates improvement when compared to the mean change in field of view area for the control group.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.